CZERTAINLY/CZERTAINLY-Documentation/docs/10-certificate-key/07-protocols/02-acme/25-ansible-acme.md

   }
 ```

 ### Publishing verification challenge

-In case you decide to use `http-01` verification method, you need just put issued challenge into `/var/www/html/.well-known/acme-challenge/` directory:
+In case you decide to use `http-01` challenge validation method, you need to publish generated challenge in `/var/www/html/.well-known/acme-challenge/` directory of the web server:

 ```yaml
     - name: Copy http-01 challenge data